radioactivetoy/FretboardMaster/README.md

 ## ✨ Features

 - **Interactive Fretboard**: Visualizes scales, notes, and intervals dynamically.
+- **Interactive Chord Selection**: Click any diatonic chord card to highlight its notes.
+    - **Triads & 7ths**: Independently selectable.
+Click the top of a card for the Triad, or the bottom for the 7th chord.
+    - **Visual Feedback**: Selected chords light up directly on the fretboard.
 - **High-Quality Audio**: Custom-built **Dual Oscillator Synthesis** engine with pick attack noise for realistic guitar tone.
 - **Extended Range Support**: Fully supports **7-String** and **8-String** guitars.
 - **Drone Mode**: Play a continuous background reference tone (Root Note) to practice modes and intonation.
-- **Chord Highlighting**: Select chords to see how they fit within the scale (Triads & 7ths).
 - **Custom Tunings**: Support for Standard, Drop D, DADGAD, Open G, and more.
 - **Save as Image**: Export your current fretboard view as a high-resolution PNG.
 - **100% Client-Side**: No backend required.
-Runs entirely in the browser using modern HTML5, CSS3, and JavaScript (Web Audio API).
+Runs entirely in the browser using modern HTML5, CSS3, and JavaScript (Web Audio API) with a **modular architecture**.

 ## 🚀 How to Use

 ### Running Locally
-Since this is a static application, you can simply:
+Since this is a static application using the Namespace pattern, you can simply:
 1.  **Double-click** `index.html` to open it in your browser.
-2.  *Optional*: For a better experience (to avoid CORS issues with some local file assets if you add proper icons later), run a simple local server:
+2.  *Optional*: Run a simple local server if you prefer:
     ```bash
     npx serve .
     ```